qbicsoftware/research-data-management/docs/measurement/measurement_registration.md

 ### Proteomics

-Start by opening the downloaded proteomics template file in Microsoft Excel, which contains the two sheets "Property Information" and "Metadata".
+Start by opening the downloaded proteomics template file in Microsoft Excel.
+It contains the two sheets "Property Information" and "Metadata".
 ![register_measurement_proteomics_measurement_template.png](images/measurement_registration_proteomics_measurement_template.png)

 The "Property Information" Sheet provides detailed information about which properties are required and what values are permitted for each property within the sheet.